Authorization with OAuth

 Step 7: Using the Access Token

-Use the access token to authenticate requests to Scalev API by including it in the Authorization header:
+Use the access token to authenticate requests to Scalev API by including it in the Authorization header.
+We highly recommend that you make your first request to this endpoint:

 Authorization: Bearer ACCESS_TOKEN